zhongyi-zhang/open-service-broker-azure/docs/migrate-from-masb/mssql.md

 ***Note***: OSBA provides plans by tier categories.
 For example, compared to that MASB provides plans `StandardS0` - `StandardS12`, OSBA provides only a plan `standard` for all the standard tiers.
 You should choose the right category.
 It is important.
 Though provisioning wouldn't change the tier, you wouldn't be able to update the tier as OSBA doesn't support changing plan for now.
 The plan name of existing service instances can be checked by `cf services`.

-### Duplicate your application and update to adapt the SQL credentials delivered by OSBA
+### Update your application source code to adapt the SQL credentials delivered by OSBA and duplicate the application

 You should check the SQL credential differences between [OSBA](../modules/mssql.md#credentials-1) and [MASB](https://github.com/Azure/meta-azure-service-broker/blob/master/docs/azure-sql-db.md#format-of-credentials).
 Update how your application utilizes the credentials.
+(For applications which use Spring Cloud connector, don't need to concern about this because the SQL services in both MASB and OSBA are compatible with Spring Cloud connector.)
 Then `cf push` your updated application with another name and another route.

 ### Bind azure-sql-12-0-database-from-existing to your application